 From 1995 to 2005, she was the founding Executive Director of the International Security Information Service, Europe, an independent research organisation based in Brussels working on European conflict prevention, peacebuilding and security policy.
 She has also written extensively on the development of civilian crisis management, peacebuilding capacities and policies, and has provided research support, training facilitation, and policy advice for the European Commission, the UN Department of Peacekeeping Operations, the UN Development Programme, several EU Member States, and a range of NGOs.

 Catriona holds a PhD in International Relations from Lancaster University, a Masters in International Relations from the University of Pennsylvania and a BA in Philosophy, Politics and Economics from the University of Oxford.

 Peter is Deputy Director at PeaceNexus, leading the teams in our focus regions: Central Asia, Southeast Asia, West Africa and the Western Balkans.

 Peter has worked with think tanks, NGOs, multilateral agencies — including the United Nations and the European Union — and the private sector, to deliver high-quality policy, analysis and programming.
 This has given him a sound background in conflict and peacebuilding, security sector reform, and the rule of law.
 His 20 years of experience has included complex conflict environments in Africa, including Somalia, Sudan and Sierra Leone, and Central and South Asia.

 Peter holds a Masters degree in International Studies from Rhodes University in South Africa.

-Magali is the Finance and Administration Manager at PeaceNexus, supervising the Finance Administrator.
+Magali is the Finance and Administration Director at PeaceNexus, supervising the Finance Administrator.